Semrush helps you:

 KWFinder – Search time

-That’s because the keyword may not be a perfect fit well with what your site sells.
+The keyword may not be a perfect fit with what your site sells.

 If the keyword you pick is even a little bit of a stretch compared to what you have for sale on your ecommerce site, people that search for that term aren’t going to convert.